dekimpew/dekimpew.github.io/docs/tanzu/wcp_issues.md

-# WCP issues
+# Supervisor issues
-This page is meant as a high lvl KB for issues I've encountered with WCP.
+This page is meant as a high lvl KB for issues I've encountered with Supervisor.

 ## Cleanup
 ### Unable to remove NSX bits due to expired NSX password